Without an effective sales hiring process, you’re going to churn through rep after rep.

 Job seekers apply for jobs, and good on them for it.

 However, if a person applies for ten positions they may not remember your weird Easter egg.
-Unless, they take some time to get prepped for the phone call.
+Unless they take some time to get prepped for the phone call.
 This strategy can be used for the restaurants too and obviously should be included in the interview questions for restaurants.

 If they do their prep work before their interviews, they won’t be “on the market” for long.